cabean85/Programming_for_Data_Science_with_Python_Nanodegree/README.md

 * A text editor, like Sublime or Atom.
 * Linux or Cygwin on Windows

+## Project 3: Version Control

+### Overview
+Use Git and GitHub to simulate a wrokflow and refactor Udacity Projects

+### Version Control Submission

+[To view version control](Please link to folder here

 ### Credits
 Thanks to the Udacity platform for providing the Programming for Data Science with Python Nanodegree program.